 A girl from the Bronx

-I went to Princeton, then Stanford, then Santa Clara Law.
-My husband teaches economics at Notre Dame, and our sons rowed varsity at Princeton.
+My own path took me to Princeton, then Stanford, then Santa Clara Law.
+I married an economics professor who teaches at Notre Dame, and our boys later rowed varsity at Princeton.

-But most institutions with portfolios just as complex don't have it.
+But most institutions with portfolios just as complex don't have that.

 I founded Endowment Legal Services for them.